AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Pricing opportunities.
 Where you have room to adjust prices based on demand elasticity and competitive positioning.

 • Cost reduction.
-Where operational costs (shipping, returns, support) are eating into margins and what to do about it.
+Where operational costs (shipping, returns, support) are eating margins and what to do about it.

 Measuring Recommendation Impact